Worcester Park: Rail

 Worcester Park railway station is in Zone 4, served by the National Rail services of South Western Railway and is on the boundary with the Royal Borough of Kingston upon Thames.
-Worcester Park station is a Category C station (provides important rail feeder services on a busy trunk route with between £2m and £20m in ticket revenues per annum).

 The railway line runs from London Waterloo, via Wimbledon and Worcester Park to Epsom, Dorking and Guildford.
-Worcester Park is approximately a 25-minute journey to London Waterloo by train with trains typically running every 15 minutes during the day, with additional services during morning and evening peak periods.
+Worcester Park is approximately a 25-minute journey to London Waterloo by train with trains typically running every 30 minutes during the day.